ymatrix-data/gpupgrade/README.md

 Some unit tests depend on the environment variable GPHOME, though not on its value.
 Having GPHOME set is a prerequisite for running a GPDB cluster.

-We keep our `_test.go` files in the same package as the implementations they test because occasionally, we find it easiest and most valuable to either:

-- unit test private methods
-- make assertions about the internal state of the struct

-We selected this unit testing approach rather than these alternatives:

-- putting unit tests in a different package and then needing to make many more functions and struct attributes public than necessary
-- defining dependencies that aren't under test as `var`s and then redefining them at test-time

 ### Integration testing

 ```